miltonllera/neovim-config/README.md

 A [Neovim](https://github.com/neovim/neovim) configuration using Lua, with the minimal number of pluggins I need for programming.
 Different language servers available through the LSP protocol provide code completion and analysis.

-This readme exist so I don't have to remember how to do all these when setting up a new machine.
+This readme exist so I don't have to remember how to do all these things when setting up a new machine.

 ## Setting up